AbdulHafidh-AI/MBIT/README.md

 <p>This is An Artificial Inteligence project to make the expert system regarding Informatics students talent </p>

-In Informatics we have 4 talens such as:
+In Informatics we have 4 talents such as:

 <ul>
 <li>Data Mining </li>